equinor/vscode-septic/README.md

 -   Diagnostics
     -   Disable diagnostics for certain lines using
     -   Report errors if unable to parse calc (missing parenthesis, incomplete expression, unexpected tokens etc.)
-    -   Verify that the used calcs are valid SEPTIC calcs
+    -   Verify that the used calcs are valid Septic calcs
     -   Verify that referenced Xvrs exist in the file
 -   Hover:
     -   Display the Text1 and Text2 if non empty from the associated xvr when hovering over an (Sopc)Xvr reference.
     -   Display documentation for object type when hovering over object type (e.g. Evr:)
     -   Display documentation for object attribute when hovering over object type (e.g. Meas=)
     -   Display documentation for calc when hovering over calc identifier (e.g. intpoltype1(...) )
--   Ensures correct encoding (Windows 1252) for SEPTIC files
+-   Ensures correct encoding (Windows 1252) for Septic files
--   Formatting: Formats files similar to formatting done by SEPTIC.
+-   Formatting: Formats files similar to formatting done by Septic.
 See instructions for more info,
 -   GoToDefinition: Goes to the declaration of the connected Xvr when referenced (e.g. in calcs, SopcXvr etc.)
 -   GoToDeclaration: Goes to the declaration of the connected SopcXvr when referenced (e.g. in calcs, Xvr etc.)
 -   Find References: Finds all references to a (Sopc)Xvr (e.g. in calcs, object declaration, XvrPlot etc.)